TricolorHen061/bwbdocs/docs/strikes.rst

 Viewing and managing strikes
 ----------------------------

-To see how many strikes a person has, run ``/strikes``.
-The bot will send an embed containing their strikes.
-If you're a moderator, you can press the ``Edit`` button to change their strikes.
+To see how many strikes a person has, run ``/strikes view``.
+If you're a moderator, you can use ``/strikes set`` to set their strikes.